AI with dataflows

 2. Choose a model type

-When you specify the outcome field, AutoML analyzes the label data to recommend the most likely ML model type that can be trained.
+When you specify the outcome column, AutoML analyzes the label data to recommend the most likely ML model type that can be trained.
 You can pick a different model type as shown below by clicking on “Select a different model”.

 Some model types may not be supported for the data that you have selected and hence would be disabled.
-In the above example, Regression is disabled, as a text column is selected as outcome field.
+In the above example, Regression is disabled, as a text column is selected as outcome column.

 3. Select the inputs you want the model to use as predictive signals